 Love is when I think of nothing but good for others and for myself;

 Love is when I accept that others including myself had flaws and is not perfect;

 Love is when I choose to do what is right for others and for myself;

 Love is when I am putting others welfare ahead of my own;

-Love is when I am being true despite the pain;
+Love is when I am being true despite of the pain;

 Love is when I am choosing to give my time to those whom I think needed me the most;

 Love is when I am helping others to solve their problems by using God’s gift to me;